 The second is for use by readers, booksellers, and other parties who would like to demonstrate their support for indie authors.

 Use the following code to embed in your site:

 <a href="https://www.allianceindependentauthors.org/self-publishing-3-0/"><img class="aligncenter wp-image-5811 size-full" src="https://www.allianceindependentauthors.org/wp-content/uploads/2018/06/ALLi-Badge-3.0-Reader-Badge.jpg" alt="I Support Indie Authors" width="300" height="300" /></a>

 Making these badges available is just one of many actions ALLi is taking as part of our Self-publishing 3.0 campaign, which we hope will play a significant part in raising awareness of the expanding opportunities for authors to earn a living from their writing and associated activities.

-And opening a wider, and more informed, conversation about the indie movement among readers and key influencers.#Indieauthors - get ready for #Selfpublishing 3.0 by following @OrnaRoss's advice, including selling your books directly on your website and treating other platforms as partners Click To Tweet
+And opening a wider, and more informed, conversation about the indie movement among readers and key influencers.#Indieauthors - Are you part of #Selfpublishing 3.0?
+Read @OrnaRoss's advice about direct selling on your author website and treating other platforms as partners Click To Tweet

 IN CASE YOU MISSED THEM: